wonyx/cloudfeed/docs/post/README.md

     Difficult to predict behavior compared to full-text search engines.
 It is difficult to determine if the similarity results are correct.
 However, it can resolve similarities that full-text search engines cannot.
 Full-text search engines can also calculate similarity based on tokens, but with a different approach.
 Probably need to provide synonyms, etc.
+    Also difficult to determine the similarity threshold.
+I set the threshold to 0.66, but I'm not sure if it's the best value.

 ### Proud of
 Actually, English is not my first language, so I'm proud of submitting `MY FIRST POST` in English.